metcalf44/Virtual-pet/README.md

 Virtual Pet

-Lets be honest, pets can be hard work.
-Well no more, here is your new Virtual pet, you can:
+Lets be honest pets can be hard work.
+Well not no more, here is the virtual pet you can:

-- Name it.
+- Name it. const petName = new Pet("pet name")
-- Feed it.
+- Feed it. petName.feed()
-- Talk to it.
+- Walk it. petName.walk()
+- give it a birthday. petName.growUp()
-- Walk it.
+- check up on it. petName.checkUp()
-- but be warned if its not looked after, it may die!
+- but be warned if these things are not done, it may die!

-The best thing is, this can all be done form the comfort of your own sofa.
+This can all be done form the comfort of your sofa.
+The challenge is to keep it alive for 30 days.